 The University of Utah's main campus in Salt Lake City covers over 1,800 acres and supports over 30,000 students, 18,000 staff and faculty, and thousands of visitors to our three major hospitals, football stadium, sports arena, and marvelous cultural venues.
-In addition, the University of Utah has an extended campus, the University of Utah Asia Campus, at the Incheon Global Campus in Songdo, South Korea (the "UAC").
-The UAC will ultimately support up to 1000 students.
-The university also has three remote research locations in Southern Utah and Montana: Rio Mesa, Range Creek and the Taft-Nicholson Center.
+The university also has three extended campuses in Sandy, Utah, St. George, Utah, and Songdo, South Korea.
+In addition, the university has remote research locations in Southern Utah and Montana: Rio Mesa, Range Creek and the Taft-Nicholson Center.
+All extended campus and research locations are addressed in this report, except for the extended campus in